civic-interconnect/app-reps/DEVELOPER.md

 First, fork the repo.
 Git clone your repo to your machine.
 Open project repo in VS Code.
 Open a terminal (commands are for PowerShell).

+After any changes, rerun init_venv.py (we do not install editable version).

 ```powershell
 git clone https://github.com/civic-interconnect/app-reps.git
 cd app-reps